rjmackay/rjmackay.github.com/_drafts/this-week-5.md

 ## Thinking

+At what point does this blog become worth sharing?
+I'm sure my writing will get better over the first few weeks, and it'll be nice to have a bigger history of regular posts first.
+But there may be some value to just pulling the trigger.

+It's similar to other creation.
+There's value to a bit of polish  but also value to getting things out in the world.
+The balance is tricky.
+My first goal is jist to create something regularly.
+Then from there to create something better, somethinf thoughtful.

+Start with this, podcast from Nigbtvale.
+While based around writing for podcasts it's really relevant.
+It's so easy to get stuck on a grand vision and make nothing.
+Something, even something bad, is better than nothing.

+===

 It's frustrating to see so much focus on what will make money, treating making the world better or making things people need as a secondary bonus.
 Tech generates so many amazing things right now, but also so much waste.

 ## Reading